aburdulescu/gbenchdiff/README.md

 benchmarks (defined as p > 0.05), a single ~ will be displayed instead of the percent change.

-Notes:
-- run the benchmark with --benchmark_repetitions(=10 should be enough)
+IMPORTANT:
-- run the benchmark with --benchmark_out=file.json
+Run the benchmark with the following flags:
+    --benchmark_out=file.json
+    --benchmark_repetitions(=10 should be enough in most cases)
 ```

 ## Acknowledgements